tebeco/alexdarbyshire.com/content/posts/self-hosted-website-with-hugo-docker-and-cloudflare-tunnels/index.md

 ### Use Docker Compose to bring it all together
 #### Create a `docker-compose.yml` file
-In in the web directory folder.
+In the web directory folder.
 The service name of 'nginx-hugo' is important, it needs to be the same as the host we added in when creating the Cloudflare tunnel connector.
-Within the docker compose stack a network is created and the service name functions as a hostname, in other words the Cloudflared container uses the service name we entered in the URL `http://nginx-hugo:80/` to talk to the Nginx container which serves the website.
+Within the docker compose stack a network is created and the service name functions as a hostname, in other words the Cloudflared container uses the service name we used in the URL `http://nginx-hugo:80/` to talk to the Nginx container which serves the website.

 If you are unfamiliar with YAML files, the indentation requirements are strict.
 Incorrect indentation will result in errors.